lubgade/Movie-Trailer-Website/README.md

 ## Usage

-To run the application, open `entertainment_center.py` module using IDLE or from terminal
+To run the application, open `entertainment_center.py` module or the `movie_center.py` module using IDLE or from terminal
-`python entertainment_center.py`.
+`python entertainment_center.py` or `python movie_center.py`.
 This will generate a `Movie Trailers.html` file in the browser.
 Each time the user runs this application, the `Movie Trailers.html` file will be overwritten.

 #### Modules

 * `entertainment_center.py` - the core module, that imports the other two.
 Creates a list of movies then passes it to the `fresh_tomatoes.py` module to output static content.
 * `media.py` - used by the `entertainment_center.py` module.
 This is the blueprint for creating instances of the `Movie` object with different properties.
 * `fresh_tomatoes.py` - used by `entertainment_center.py` module to generate static HTML page from a list of movies.
-* `movie_center.py` - an extra module which integrates with [the movie database api](https://www.themoviedb.org/documentation/api) to generate an HTML page for recently playing movies.
+* `movie_center.py` - an extra module which integrates with [the movie database API](https://www.themoviedb.org/documentation/api) to generate an HTML page for upcoming movies.

 #### Properties of the class Movie